 The River of Time

-The River of Time keeps on flowing along, is probably a song lyric someplace.
+The River of Time keeps on flowing along.
+It is probably a song lyric someplace.
 I have just forgotten where.
 I had pause to think of the notion yesterday.
 I was looking at some old calendars from 1972.
 It has been and is my custom to keep a daily log of events since that time.
-Sometimes the notations were cryptic references to the weather or actions that we had taken.
-At other times, I filed the rota of family information as it occurred.
+Sometimes the notations were cryptic references, to the weather or actions that we had taken.
+I filed the rota of family information as it occurred.
 Births, death, weddings and funerals speckle the journey.

-At some bit of doggerel I smile, remembering this character or that and what shenanigans we had been up to at the time.
-I am mostly amazed at the array of things that we used to cram into a day or two.
-It seemed like we were always on the move, visiting friends or family in another city of state.
-Even ay home, the list reminded me that we were on the go from dawn till much after dusk.
-In some cases, into the wee hours, with old friends from South Buffalo.
-Where did we ever get that much energy?
-Is that a function of younger years?
+At some bit of doggerel, I smile.
+I remember some character and what shenanigans we had been up to at the time.
+I am mostly amazed at the array of things that we used to cram into a day.
+It seemed like we were always on the move, visiting friends or family in another city or state.

 With all of these available triggers, my memories are an endless roll of this and that adventure.
-The collective antics should provide me with story fodder for the next several months.
+The collective antics should provide me with story fodder for the next several months or even years.
 You never know what interesting memory will surface.